crkn-rcdr/Digital-Preservation/README.md

 Verification runs on Orchis and Romano ZFS nodes every 8 hours.

-The verification algorithm used by the TDR ZFS verification command implemented in `CIHM::TDR::App::Verify` verifies BagIt AIPs stored on local ZFS pools (e.g., Orchis/Romano) and updates CouchDB (`tdrepo`) with verification timestamps and filesizes
+The verification algorithm used by the TDR ZFS verification command implemented in `CIHM::TDR::App::Verify` verifies BagIt AIPs stored on local ZFS pools (e.g., Orchis/Romano) and updates CouchDB (`tdrepo`) with verification timestamps and filesizes, it:

-##### What this verifier does

 - Selects AIPs from CouchDB least recently verified (per repo + pool)
 - Locates each AIP on local disk using repository pool mapping
 - Runs BagIt verification via a worker pool (`CIHM::TDR::VerifyWorker::bag_verify`)